dove-technology/commercetools-campaigns-connector-demo/README.md

 # Dovetech commercetools Connector Demo

-This site provides an example of how to use commercetools with the Dovetech connector.
+This site provides an example of how to use commercetools with the [Dovetech Campaigns Connector](https://github.com/dove-technology/commercetools-campaigns-connector).

-See the [Dovetech Campaigns Connector](https://github.com/dove-technology/commercetools-campaigns-connector) for details on the connector.

 **Note.
 This is not an example of how to build an ecommerce site with commercetools.
 It provides an example of how to integrate commercetools and Dovetech using the Dovetech connector.**

-Below is an example of the cart page:
+Below is an example of the cart page from the demo:

 ![Example Cart Page](cart-page.png)